Omnis Technical Note TNEX0008 April 2020

-Loading external frameworks in macOS Mojave and later
+Loading External Frameworks in macOS Catalina and Newer

 For Omnis Studio 10.x